 Care has been taken to ensure that the software that is used for this program does not require any out of the ordinary system set-ups.
-But if your system does not meet the minimum requirements then it is your responsibility to maintain your system to meet the requirements so that you may participate in your courses.
+But, if your system does not meet the minimum requirements then it is your responsibility to maintain your system to meet the requirements so that you may participate in your courses.

 Technical difficulties on your part will not excuse you from the timely completion of assignments.
-If you do experience technical difficulties, please contact Blackboard Support (See Support Link in the menu above) immediately so that proper assistance might be provided so that we can log your technical issue and verify with your instructor if necessary.
+If you do experience technical difficulties, please contact Blackboard Support (see Support Link in the menu above) immediately so that proper assistance might be provided so that we can log your technical issue and verify with your instructor if necessary.

-- Latest versions of required plug-ins to open and view specific files - o Adobe PDF reader - o Adobe Flash player - o Apple Quick Time - Latest version of Java to use required applications - Current web browser (Firefox, Chrome, Internet Explorer, or Safari).
+- Latest versions of required plug-ins to open and view specific files

+- o Adobe PDF reader

+- o Adobe Flash player

+- o Apple Quick Time

+- Latest version of Java to use required applications - Current web browser (Firefox, Chrome, Internet Explorer, or Safari).
 Google Chrome or Firefox are preferred.
 Blackboard advises that your web browser conforms to certain standards.
 If you have an out-of-date or unsupported browser, it is suggested you either download a certified version of your current browser or a different certified browser before attempting to log into Blackboard.
-Assistance can be found at the Help Desk, Call (479) 575-2905 or chat with an I'l professional. - Web browser that must be configured properly as follows: - o JavaScript must be enabled - o Cookies must be enabled - Pop-up windows must be enabled for learn.uark.edu - Additional Software may be required for your course such as: - Office 365 is free for students, faculty and staff, and it can be installed on up to five of your devices at a time. https://its.uark.edu/help/ta/office-365- desktop.php#install-office-apps - Word processing program, such as Microsoft Word, for creating documents - Excel or other spreadsheet creation software - PowerPoint or other presentation software
+Assistance can be found at the Help Desk, Call (479) 575-2905 or chat with an IT professional. - Web browser that must be configured properly as follows: - JavaScript must be enabled - o Cookies must be enabled - o Pop-up windows must be enabled for learn.uark.edu - Additional Software may be required for your course such as: - Office 365 is free for students, faculty, and staff, and it can be installed on up to five of your devices at a time. https://its.uark.edu/help/ta/office-365- desktop.php#install-office-apps - Word processing program, such as Microsoft Word, for creating documents - Excel or other spreadsheet creation software - PowerPoint or other presentation software

-W. Social Media
+T. Social Media Policy

-Use of Social Media by School of Nursing Students and Employees students, use of social media by EMSON faculty, staff and students presents special concerns for privacy and confidentiality.
+Use of Social Media by School of Nursing Students and Employees

+While social media allows the University to reach many audiences including faculty, staff and students, use of social media by EMSON faculty, staff and students presents special concerns for privacy and confidentiality.
 The general use of social media by the EMSON faculty, staff and students cannot include confidential information about the School (including the faculty, staff and students), patients or the EMSON-clinical affiliates (agencies with which the EMSON has entered a contractual relationship to provide clinical experience opportunities for students).